SwamiKannan/Deep-Learning-Specialization/README.md

 </p>

 # Programming Assignments for Reinforcement Learning Specialization

+**_Disclaimer_**<br>
+*Anyone looking to enter the field of artificial intelligence for the first time can check out the Machine Learning Specialization offered by Coursera.
+You should only use the programming assignments placed in this repository as a resource and to get you out of a jam.
+Do not simply copy and paste the code if you are a participant in this course; doing so will not help you.
+Please watch every lecture video, finish the quizzes and code assignments yourself as it is comparatively simple to understand.*

 ## About this Course:
 The Deep Learning Specialization is a foundational program that will help you understand the capabilities, challenges, and consequences of deep learning and prepare you to participate in the development of leading-edge AI technology.